diku-dk/futhark/HACKING.md

 output.
 Eventually you will have a hopefully small program that produces different results with the two compilers, and you can look in detail at the IR to figure out what goes wrong.

+## Graphs of internal data structures

+Some passes can prettyprint internal representations in [GraphViz](https://graphviz.org/) format.
+For example, to see the fusion graph (prior to fusion), do

+    $ futhark dev -e --inline-aggr -e fot.fut  --fusion-graph > foo.dot

+and then to render `foo.dot` as `foo.dot.pdf` with GraphViz:

+    $ dot foo.dot -Tpdf -O